zacharysully/ColoredLight/ColoredLight/Assets/StreamingAssets/README_SAM_ORANYONEELSEREALLYIMNOTYOURBOSSJUSTTHEGUYWHOMADETHEGRID.txt

 O = open floor tile
-X = no tile, no floor, is a pit, is empty (whatever you wanna classify it as) P* = player (you can put as many as you want since we dont have movement yet)
+X = no tile, no floor, is a pit, is empty (whatever you wanna classify it as) P* = player (you can put as many as you want since we dont have movement yet) L* = lighthouse
+B = bridge
+W = wall

-*putting a player puts a floor tile underneath him, dont O/OP/O
+*putting these puts a floor tile underneath him, dont O/OP/O or O/LO/O